 - A leaking diffuser indicates the brew valve is not sealing properly.
-Have a technician inspect the valve. - If water leaks out around the sides of the portafilter when properly engaged and brewing, the portafilter gasket should be cleaned.
+Open the valve and clean the sealing faces with a soft cloth.
+Inspect the valve for scale and calcium buildup. - If water leaks out around the sides of the portafilter when properly engaged and brewing, the portafilter gasket should be cleaned.
 If the leak continues once the gasket is clean, the gasket should be replaced.